AdobeDocs/workfront.en/help/workfront-fusion/connections/call-the-ms-graph-rest-api-.md

 # Call the MS Graph REST API via the HTTP > Make an OAuth 2.0 request module

-Many Microsoft web services are accessed through the Microsoft Graph API.
-This article describes how to create a connection to that API, using the `Workfront Fusion` HTTP > Make an OAuth 2.0 request module.
+Many&nbsp;Microsoft web services are accessed through the Microsoft Graph API.
+This article describes how to create a connection to that API, using the Workfront Fusion HTTP > Make an OAuth 2.0 request module.

 ## Access requirements